The History of the Anchorage Petroleum Women's Association

-Today, we continue to provide members with opportunities to socialize and share interests through various Social Events, such as Monthly Gatherings and Activities.
+Today, we continue to provide members with opportunities to socialize and share interests through various Social Events, such as Monthly Gatherings and Activities Groups.
 Additionally, since our founding, we have embraced a charitable and volunteerism component, which is encompassed in our associated 501(c)3 organization, the Anchorage Petroleum Women's Foundation.
 The Anchorage Petroleum Women's Foundation supports (through volunteerism and fundraising) a number of local non-profit organizations.
 Each year we select an organization to be our annualNon-Profit Partner.
-Recent Non-Profit Partners include the Alaska Center for the Blind and Visually Impaired (2013-2014), The Children's Lunchbox (2014-2015), Alaska Botanical Garden (2015-2016), The Alaska Zoo (2016-2017), The Arc of Anchorage (2017-2018), and Alaska Resource Education (2018-2019).
-To raise funds for this local non-profit, we organize an annual Non-Profit Partner Gala, which is typically held in February.
+Recent Non-Profit Partners include the Alaska Center for the Blind and Visually Impaired (2013-2014), The Children's Lunchbox (2014-2015), Alaska Botanical Garden (2015-2016), The Alaska Zoo (2016-2017), The Arc of Anchorage (2017-2018), Alaska Resource Education (2018-2019), and Challenge Alaska (2019-2020).
+To raise funds for this local non-profit, we organize an annual fundraising event.

 Interested in joining us?
 Learn more by visiting our Membership page.

 Not ready to join?
 "Like" our Facebook page to learn more about us and follow what we're doing in the Anchorage community.